-And why not!
-Beyond their nutritional value, sweet potatoes are easy to plant, grow and harvest.
+As sweet potatoes continue to grow in popularity, so has the interest in gardeners planting them right at home in their backyard garden.
+And why not – beyond their nutritional value, sweet potatoes are easy to plant, grow and harvest.
 Even better, as a root crop, they can be stored and kept to use deep into the winter months.

-These roots are known as slips, and are quite easy to grow from an existing sweet potato.
+These roots are usually called starts or slips.
+And they are actually quite easy to grow from an existing sweet potato.
 In fact, it’s so easy, it can all be done right on your kitchen or dining room windowsill.

 There are several proven methods of growing slips from an existing sweet potato.
-But for us, nothing beats the ease of the ol’ toothpick, water and mason jar trick.
+But for us, nothing beats the ease of using the simple toothpick method.
+And all you need to do it is a little water, a clear glass mason jar, and sweet potato!

 First, start with a good, healthy organic sweet potato.
 Why organic?
 Because non-organic sweet potatoes are often treated with chemicals that will prevent sprouting.

-You can leave the sweet potato whole, but we use larger sweet potatoes and cut them in half to make two separate slip growing jars.
-We have used both methods, but always feel the cut ends help speed up the top sprouting process.
+Although you can leave the sweet potato whole, we tend to use larger sweet potatoes and cut them in half to make two separate slip growing jars.
+We have used both methods (whole and cut), but always feel the cut ends help speed up the top sprouting process.

 Next, stick in a few toothpicks just below the half way point near the bottom of the sweet potato.
 Place the toothpicks in a line around the circumference of the potato.

 The sweet potato will develop a few stringy roots below the water first.
-Then in a few weeks, it will begin to sprout stems and foliage from the top.
+Then in three to four weeks, it will begin to sprout stems and foliage from the top.
+It can take a bit longer if the room they are in is on the cooler side.

 Allow the stems to grow until they reach about 4″ in length.
 Then carefully remove the stems from the base of the sweet potato with a slight twist.
 Be gentle, but don’t worry if it breaks off a bit in the process.